 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Now, it's very important that it be in My Drive, that My Drive should be here at the top with no other folders.
-We want to upload directly to My Drive, and that's because all of our file paths in our notebooks assume that, that this is the location for your Python Machine Learning Bootcamp folder.
+Now, it's very important that it be in My Drive.
+"My Drive" should appear at the top with no other folders.
+We want to upload directly to My Drive, and that's because all of our file paths in our notebooks assume that this is the location for your Python Machine Learning Bootcamp folder.
 I'll show you that at work.

 Don't have Start or Final selected or any of those.
 You want the selected part to be Python Machine Learning Bootcamp, the whole folder.
 And then you're going to choose Upload.

-It might say Select Folder here.
+It might display "Select Folder" here.
 You should trust the site and upload all 101 files.
-Now, it's going to take a moment, but we won't wait for it.
+Now, it's going to take a moment, but we won’t wait for the upload to complete.

 It's already organized for you, and adding another layer of organization will mean you'll have to do a lot more work on all the Jupyter notebooks to make sure that the file paths work.
-All right, that's your setup, getting all of our files into your system.
+All right, that's your setup—getting all of our files into your system.
 We are now going to be able to jump back and talk about what a Python notebook is and start working with them.